Fagopyrum: Description

-Fagopyrum contains 15 to 16 species of plants, including two important crop plants, buckwheat (Fagopyrum esculentum), and Fagopyrum tataricum (Tartary buckwheat).
+Fagopyrum contains 30 species of plants, including two important crop plants, buckwheat (Fagopyrum esculentum), and Fagopyrum tataricum (Tartary buckwheat).
 The two have similar uses, and are classed as pseudocereals, because they are used in the same way as cereals but do not belong to the grass family Poaceae.

 Within Fagopyrum, the cultivated species are in the Cymosum group, including Fagopyrum cymosum or perennial buckwheat, the artificial hybrid Fagopyrum × giganteum, and Fagopyrum homotropicum.

 This genus has five-petaled flowers arranged in a compound raceme that produces laterally flowered cymose clusters.

 Taxonomy

 The genus Fagopyrum was first published by Philip Miller in 1754.
 It is placed in the tribe Fagopyreae (as the only genus) in the subfamily Polygonoideae.

 Species

 As of October 2025, Plants of the World Online accepted the following species: